topcoder-platform/learning-paths-api/README.md

    ```

 2. ⚙ Local config
-  In the `learning-paths-api` root directory create `.env` file with the next environment variables.
+  In the `learning-paths-api` root directory create an `.env` file with the following environment variables.
 Values for **Auth0 config** should be shared with you on the forum.<br>
      ```bash
      # Auth0 config
      AUTH0_URL=